Off3line/sound-of-sorting/README.md

-# Sound of Sorting Task for the PLP Assignment 2
+# Sound of Sorting Task for the PLP Assignment 2 from the University of Zurich
 The project is also available under [GitHub](https://github.com/Off3line/sound-of-sorting)

 ## How to run the project